melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 # How to upload a script to SparrowHub

-This is not formal response on David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/).
+This is informal response on David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/).

 Preambula: CPAN is great.
-This post in now ways should treated as Sparrow VS CPAN attempt.
+This post in no ways should treated as Sparrow VS CPAN attempt.
 Sparrow is just an alternative method to destribute your scripts.
 Ok, let' go.